Laurie0131/Tianocore_backup/training/Learn_n_Development.md

 <p>To view the online courses, you'll need
 <a class="external text" title="https://github.com/tianocore-docs/Training/raw/master/Online/Flash_Instructions.pdf" rel="nofollow" href="https://github.com/tianocore-docs/Training/raw/master/Online/Flash_Instructions.pdf"> Adobe* Flash Player 10</a> or higher.
-(Also works with [<a href="http://www.adobe.com/products/flashplayer.html">Adobe Flash Player</a> 13) Before you begin a course, review the course objectives and intended audience to determine if the course is right for you. </p>
+(Also works with [<a href="http://www.adobe.com/products/flashplayer.html">Adobe Flash Player 13</a>).
+Before you begin a course, review the course objectives and intended audience to determine if the course is right for you. </p>
 <br>
 How to download: Download each lesson’s <b>Zip file**</b>  into your local directory.
 Then unzip each one and run each of  the .htm files locally.
 The Flash Player is still required.
 <br>